 That’s where my brother – who is the fittest guy I know – came in and forwarded me a great exercise routine.
 This routine contained simple floor exercises, that I was easily able to do within my safe bedroom.
 It consisted of push-ups, sit-ups, burpees, mountain climbers, bridges, and other full body exercises.
 On their own, these exercises were quite dull, but my brother insisted that I kept track of some kind of leaderboard.
 I was not only challenging myself this way, but also my brother.
 This did not make the physical excercise any easier for me, but it definitely helped me stay motivated!

 I made sure to exercise as much as possible, ideally once every day.
-This would not only keep me physically fit, it would also allow me to blow off steam after each demanding day of work.
+This would not only keep me physically fit, but it would also allow me to blow off steam after each demanding day of work.
 My past experience had already proven the positive effects of exercising on my mentality and happiness, so I wasn’t going to simply ignore it.
-I made sure to prioritise my excercising routine!
+I made sure to prioritize my exercising routine!
 I slowly started to treat it like it was something sacred to me.
 This greatly increased my happiness during my time spent in Costa Rica.

 Negative happiness factors